isomerpages/gb-assist/pages/solutionrepo/solution1431.md

 ### Description

 Unipro's RetailPOS Standard Ver .14.01  is an effective end to end web based Retail Management Solution.
 The suite of applications provides retailers with a real time view of their operations, and centralised control enables effective and faster decision-making.In-Store transactions are replicated to the Head Office, allowing quick decision making without any delays in day to day operations.
 Data is stored in a cloud hosting and report generation form cloud storage.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_UNIPRO_20190004_Annex_3_Part_1.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria